 Dr. Joy Wolfram is an Assistant Professor of Medicine at the Mayo Clinic in Florida, where she leads the Nanomedicine and Extracellular Vesicles group.
-She also holds affiliate faculty positions in the Department of Nanomedicine at the Houston Methodist Hospital in Texas, the Department of Biology at the University of North Florida in Florida, and the Wenzhou Institute of Biomaterials and Engineering at the Ningbo Institute of Industrial Technology in China.
+She also holds affiliate faculty positions in the Department of Nanomedicine at the Houston Methodist Hospital in Texas, and the Department of Biology at the University of North Florida in Florida.
 She received her bachelor’s and master’s degrees in biology from the University of Helsinki in Finland.
 In 2016, she completed her Ph.D. in nanoscience and technology at the University of Chinese Academy of Sciences in China.
 In the past five years, she has authored over 40 publications and received more than 25 scientific awards from seven different countries.
 She was included in the Amgen Scholars Ten to Watch List, which highlights the best and brightest up-and-comers in science and medicine across 42 countries.
 She has developed several nanoparticles for the treatment of various diseases, including cancer.
 Her goal is to bring new nanomedicines with increased therapeutic efficacy and safety to the clinic.
 Her mission is also to inspire and support underrepresented minorities in science.
 She is actively involved in community outreach and scientific education.